 What questions does your persona ask before buying?

-When you know what your prospective customer is asking you can create your content marketing strategy to answer their key questions in an inbound way.
-To give potential customers the confidence that your solution/product is the right choice for them before official contact.
+When you know what your prospective customer is asking, you can create your content marketing strategy to answer their key questions in an inbound way.
+This gives potential customers the confidence that your solution/product is the right choice for them before official contact.

 - Ease of Use